haxwithaxe/debbuilds/README.md

 debbuilds
 =========

-SlackBuild like scripts for debian
+Packages made from the SlackBuild like scripts for debian.